isabelle-goldstein/isabelle-goldstein.github.io/contents/home.md

 #### Research Interests
 My research interests lie in astrophysics and cosmology, particularly in the intersection between theory and observation.
-Previous work has focused on dark matter searches, as well as the large scale structure of dark matter in contrast to baryonic matter.
+Previous work has focused on dark matter searches in Milky Way dwarf galaxies.
 I am interested in studying local group astrophysics to learn about the dark and light sector.